waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

 ## Extract word-vector

 First, we need to split the email content into lists according to words, and then remove common meaningless words, aka "Stop words".
-The list of stop words is provided by PySaprk.
-Sometimes, we can also use `n-grams` to get a more representative list of phrases.
+The list of stop words is provided by PySpark.
+Sometimes, we can also use [`n-grams`](https://web.stanford.edu/~jurafsky/slp3/3.pdf) to get a more representative list of phrases.

 ```python